113ll3/Ibmclouddocscli/ts_createapps.md

 {: tsSymptoms}

 This error might be due to one of the following causes:
-- Running the [enable](/docs/cli/idt?topic=cloud-cli-idt-cli#enable) command from a directory that is not the source directory of your application.
+- Running the [enable](/docs/cli/idt?topic=cloud-cli-idt-cli#enable) command from a directory that is not the source directory of your app.
 - Running the [enable](/docs/cli/idt?topic=cloud-cli-idt-cli#enable) command for an app of a language that is not recognized.
 {: tsCauses}